yurisha-bajracharya/Wizardry/README.md

 ## How to Play

 1. Start the game by executing the compiled file.
-2. **Level 1**: Use the arrow keys to navigate Harry and collect snitches.
+2. **Level 1**: Use the arrow keys or WSAD keys (shift + the keys: for faster speed) to navigate Harry and collect as many snitches as possible.
 Avoid falling bludgers.
-3. **Level 2**: Continue collecting coins to increase your score.
+3. **Level 2**: Continue collecting coins to increase your score and get more hints in the riddle asked in Level 3.
 Use the snitches collected in Level 1 to remove ghosts and navigate the maze.
 4. **Level 3**: Solve the riddle presented at the end of the maze to win the game.

 ## Contributors